Learn how to Google yourself effectively so you know what information exists online that pertains to you.

-You can also unwittingly expose your contact information if you're not well versed in Internet safety.
-For instance, have you ever posted an ad on Craiglist?
+You can also unwittingly expose your contact information if you're not well-versed in Internet safety.
+For instance, have you ever posted an ad on Craigslist?
 You may not realize that this type of content can be found online with a simple web search.
-If you include your name, email address, and phone number, anyone could access it—not just people browsing on Craiglist.
+If you include your name, email address, and phone number, anyone can access it—not just people browsing on Craigslist.
 They could even learn your home address if the phone number is a listed number.

 To get the most complete and accurate search results, search for things like your name, email address, home and work address, city, and phone number(s)—all written in a variety of ways.
 Also, put quotes around your search terms so Google will know to search for the exact phrase.
 Here are some examples: